Pythagus/java-messenger/README.md

 to correctly install the project.

 ### Project
+A `Makefile` script is available avoiding you to manually do some part of the following installation guide.

+#### Makefile
+The `Makefile` provides some useful commands:
+- `make install` to copy the `.properties` file.
+- `make jar` to make a JAR file named `messenger.jar`.
+You can change the name adding the option `toto=JAR-NAME.jar`

 ##### Configuration file
 You will find a config file `src/main/.properties.example` which is an example of the project configurations.
 You